 Other more traditional elements provide an infrastructure of support including:

 - Training and support including networking events.
 Many of these involved Fellows as recipients and contributors.

 - Opportunities for reward and recognition such as prizes.

 - Small amounts of additional funding for conference participation or additional activities.

 The fellowships lead to significant impacts on professional practice of the fellows and some impact on culture change.
 You can read more about it in our evaluators’ report “The Edinburgh Beltane Public Engagement Fellows” (link).
-We have learned a great deal from this programme, and look forward to continuing to work with past fellows to share their learning, and to recruit a new cohort of fellows in 2013.
+We have learned a great deal from this programme, and look forward to continuing to work with past fellows to share their learning, and to recruit a new cohort of fellows in the future.